botallen/repository.botallen/.github/ISSUE_TEMPLATE/bug_report.md

 - Add-on version: [e.g. 2.0.0]
 - Kodi version: [e.g. Kodi 19]
 - Operating system version/name: [e.g. Windows 10, LibreElec 9.0, etc...]
+- Using from country: [eg. India, USA, etc...]

 **Describe the bug**
 A clear and concise description of what the bug is.